Repossessed (film): Home media

-The film was released on VHS and laserdisc by LIVE Home Video the same year.
+The film was released on VHS and LaserDisc by LIVE Home Video in 1990.
 In 2003, Artisan Entertainment released the film on DVD.
-The film was re-released on DVD on April 14, 2009 by Lions Gate Entertainment, in a collection of forgotten films called the "Lost Collection".
-The corporation again released the film on DVD on January 4, 2011, in a "4-Film Collection" set along with My Best Friend Is a Vampire, Slaughter High and Silent Night, Deadly Night 3: Better Watch Out!
+The film was re-released on DVD on April 14, 2009 by Lionsgate Home Entertainment, in a collection of forgotten films called the Lost Collection.
+Lionsgate again released the film on DVD on January 4, 2011, in a 4-Film Collection set along with My Best Friend Is a Vampire, Slaughter High and Silent Night, Deadly Night 3: Better Watch Out!
 The film was remastered and re-released in 4K on Blu-ray in 2024 and 2025 by Kino Lorber in Germany and the United States respectively.

 Reception

 Box office

 Repossessed earned $266,975 during its opening weekend in 115 theaters.
 It eventually went on to gross a total of $1,382,462 in the United States.

 Critical response

 One positive review came from Mick Martin and Marsha Porter's DVD and Video Guide, where they called it an "uproarious parody" and praising Leslie Nielsen's performance.

 The film otherwise received largely negative reviews upon its theatrical release and subsequent home media releases.
 Michael Wilmington of the Los Angeles Times panned the film, writing: "Is this a bad movie?
 Is the sky blue?
 Short of repeating all 237 or so of its incredibly limp jokes there’s no way to convey how completely Repossessed goes awry.
 On and on they come, endlessly: like a blizzard of stale pork rinds."
 Craig MacInnes of the Toronto Star called the film a "fitful locker room farce" that "delights in trotting out a bevy of naked women with pendulous breasts and happily indulges in vicious sexist remarks that seek immunity in the name of parody."
 However, he praised Linda Blair's performance and the work of the special effects crew, remarking that the latter "actually made Blair look as scary and repugnant and possessed as she did in [The Exorcist].
 If only she had turned her hell’s-belle fury on-the movie’s hapless writers."
 Leonard Maltin gave the film one-and-a-half stars out of four and remarked that it has "too few gags, too many targets, and a poor finale" but noted that "Blair and Nielsen are good."

-The film won a Razzie Award, the Golden Raspberry Award for Worst Original Song, for the song "He's Comin' Back (The Devil!)" at the 11th Golden Raspberry Awards.
+The film won the Golden Raspberry Award for Worst Original Song, for the song "He's Comin' Back (The Devil!)" at the 11th Golden Raspberry Awards.